Get Avast One to protect yourself against phishing attacks and other threats

 Spear phishing attacks are subtle and even experts can be duped.
 A watchful eye on suspicious emails and other communications is your best prevention strategy.

-But to stop threats that slip past you, robust antivirus software like Avast Free Antivirus is crucial.
+But to stop threats that slip past you, robust antivirus software like Avast One is crucial.
 Our Intelligent Antivirus feature detects and blocks phishing ploys along with other cyberthreats.
 And it’s powered by one of the largest threat-detection networks in the world, so you’ll always be protected against the latest threats.